Dialexio/OTA-Catalog-Parser/README.md

 ## Licensing Information
 This program is distributed under the MIT License.

-This program utilizes the [Json.NET](http://www.newtonsoft.com/json) and [plist-cil](https://github.com/claunia/plist-cil) libraries.
+This program utilizes the [plist-cil](https://github.com/claunia/plist-cil) library.

-Please refer to LICENSE.md for more details regarding the licenses.
+Please refer to LICENSE.md for more details regarding the licenses for third-party libraries.